");

 There are a few advantages of choosing a Medicare Advantage plan over original Medicare:

-There are three main types of Medicare advantage planes:
+There are three main types of Medicare advantage plans:

 Medicare Supplement plans, also called Medigap plans were created to supplement Original Medicare and help pay most deductibles, copays, coinsurance, and excess charges that are not covered by original Medicare.
 Features of a Medicare Supplement plan: